maelfabien/maelfabien.github.io/_posts/2018-11-20-Perceptron.md

 # Implementation in Tensorflow

-Using the famous MNIST data base as an example, a perceptron can be built the following way in Tensorflow.
+Using the famous MNIST database as an example, a perceptron can be built the following way in Tensorflow.
 This simple application heads an accuracy of around 80 percents.
-This example is taken from the book : "Deep Learning for Computer Vision" by Dr. Stephen Moore, which I recommand.
+This example is taken from the book: "Deep Learning for Computer Vision" by Dr. Stephen Moore, which I recommend.
 The following code is in Tensorflow 1 :

 ```python
 # Imports